Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Data Collection and Pre-Processing

-We use the OpenCV vision library~\cite{opencv_library} together with Python, in order to label each of the frames of the approximately 60 hours of video recorded, distinguishing between the following actions: \begin{enumerate} \item \textbf{Normal driving:} The participant focuses on the road conditions shown on the screen and acts as if driving. \item \textbf{Texting:} The participant uses a mobile phone to text messages to a friend. \item \textbf{Eating:} The participant eats a snack. \item \textbf{Talking:} The participant is engaged in a conversation with a passenger. \item \textbf{Searching:} The participant is using a mobile phone to find information on the web through a search engine. \item \textbf{Drinking:} The participant serves a soft drink. \item \textbf{Watching video:} The participant uses a mobile phone to watch a video. \item \textbf{Gaming:} The participant uses a mobile phone to play a video game. \item \textbf{Preparing:} The participant gets ready to begin driving or finishes driving. \end{enumerate} In each experiment, the participant was asked to perform actions (2)--(8) once, while we acknowledge that in real-life driving such behaviors can occur repeatedly.
-Fig.~\ref{fig:count} summarizes the amount of data (number of video frames) collected for each type of action that the driver performed.
+We use the OpenCV vision library~\cite{opencv_library} together with Python, in order to label each frame of the approximately 60 hours video recorded, distinguishing between the following actions: \begin{enumerate} \item \textbf{Normal driving:} The participant focuses on the road conditions shown on the screen and acts as if driving.
+This includes both predominant situations with the vehicle in motion and instances where it is stopped at traffic lights, when the driver's hand posture may change. \item \textbf{Texting:} The participant uses a mobile phone to text messages to a friend. \item \textbf{Eating:} The participant eats a snack. \item \textbf{Talking:} The participant is engaged in a conversation with a passenger.\footnote{We confine consideration to conversations with front-seat passengers, given that average car occupancy is widely below two~\cite{greencongress} and our environment is largely representative of hatchback city cars.} \item \textbf{Searching:} The participant is using a mobile phone to find information on the web through a search engine. \item \textbf{Drinking:} The participant consumes a soft drink. \item \textbf{Watching video:} The participant uses a mobile phone to watch a video. \item \textbf{Gaming:} The participant uses a mobile phone to play a video game. \item \textbf{Preparing:} The participant gets ready to begin driving or finishes driving. \end{enumerate} The first and last aside, these actions are the most frequently encountered instances of distracted behavior during driving, and are also within the focus of existing datasets (e.g., \cite{abouelnaga2017real, kaggle}).
+We will consider additional actions that are specific to fully autonomous cars, e.g., sleeping (which would require more sophisticate sensing infrastructure for gaze detection~\cite{Naqvi2018}) as parr of future work.
+In each experiment, the participant was asked to perform actions (2)--(8) once, while we acknowledge that in real-life driving such behaviors can occur repeatedly.
+We note that other actions could occur during real driving.
+However, given the controlled nature of our experiments, we limit inferences to the above well-defined set.
+Figure~\ref{fig:count} summarizes the amount of data (number of video frames) collected for each type of action that the driver performed.
+We label the dataset in a semi-automatic manner.
+Given a video recorded, we input the start and end time of each behavior, after which the OpenCV tool can label the corresponding frames within that time range automatically based on the FPS rate.
+This significantly reduces the effort required compared to manual frame-by-frame labeling.\footnote{The dataset collected and source code of our implementation can be accessed via \url{https://github.com/vyokky/interwoven-CNN}.}